 Ill consequences of unsafe drinking water and not following WASH behaviors are well documented.
-According to a UNICEF report (2017), 102,813 children below the age of five years lost their lives due to diarrhea during 2016.
-Against this backdrop, S M Sehgal Foundation in partnership with CAWST (Center for Affordable Water and Sanitation Technology), Canada, is working on a pilot project named “WASH for Healthy Homes” in Vaishali district of Bihar, where having safe water is the biggest challenge for the most vulnerable population, poorest of the poor, and daily waged laborers.
+According to a UNICEF report (2017), 102,813 children below the age of five years lost their lives due to diarrhea in 2016.
+Against this backdrop, S M Sehgal Foundation in partnership with CAWST (Center for Affordable Water and Sanitation Technology), Canada, is working on a pilot project named “WASH for Healthy Homes” in Vaishali district of Bihar, where having safe water is the biggest challenge for the most vulnerable population, poorest of the poor, and daily wage laborers.

 Vaishali district lies in the middle Ganga plain of North Bihar, which reports a high prevalence of arsenic, iron, and microbiological contamination in the groundwater.
 A majority of the population belongs to rural community and are economically poor.
 Due to lack of awareness, knowledge, and availability of alternate sources, the population is bound to consume contaminated water.

 The project aims to change this vulnerable community’s WASH behaviors by building access to safe drinking water through promoting the adoption of a low-cost water filter, MatiKalp, a type of ceramic pot filter.
 This low-cost water treatment technology removes microbial contamination and turbidity and improves water quality at the household level to help abate the prevalence of microbial and iron contamination that causes gastrointestinal problems.
 Sensitization and awareness-building on WASH behaviors are integral parts of the project in household clusters selected on the basis of economic level.
 The people are sensitized about the need and benefits of safe drinking water and best hygiene practices.